eadf/toxicblend.rs/README.md

 This can easily be fixed if you run blender from the console.
 A `ctrl` - `C` will fix it.

 ## Development status
 Project is still in development, I will add more operations.
+The existing operations are pretty much usable as-is.

 ## Addon operations: